210823-Enterprise/team2-project1/README.md

-# Our ORM Name
+# diyORM

 ## Project Description
-Something like: A java based ORM for simplifying connecting to and from an SQL database without the need for SQL or connection management.
+A java based ORM for simplifying connecting to and from a postgres database without the need for SQL or connection management.
+Servlet demo - https://github.com/210823-Enterprise/team2-project1/demo

 ## Technologies Used